lqc/thinkcspy/source/preface3-rle.rst

-I've made some quite deep changes to the original book to reflect this (and various other opinionated views that I hold), and I have no doubt that more changes will follow if we do get to RLE versions 2, or 3, or 4.
+I've made some quite deep changes to the original book to reflect this (and various other opinionated views that I hold), and I have no doubt that more changes will follow as we bed down our course.

 Here are some of the key things I've approached differently: